cvburgess/cvburgess.com/src/lead-with-joy/posts/guide-standup.md

 then a status update is essentially reading a diff of that board to your team.

 This feeling of "proving what you did" and "showing what you will do" lacks trust - especially for established teams.
-For most contributors it says "_I didn't see what you did yesterday and I don't know how you plan to add value today_."
-As a leader, this is not a message you want to bring to your team on a daily basis.
+For most contributors it says _I didn't see you yesterday but... pop quiz... are you working on the right things today_?
+As a leader, this is not a message you want to start every day with.

 With the above sentiments taken into account, I often hear that standups do not yield 15 minutes worth of valuable insights and therefore its hard to justify